rezan83/watchers-ecommerce/README.md

 1. Create a `.env` file in the root directory and copy the content from `.env.example`
 2. Make sure MongoDB is running (if you are using local MongoDB)
-3. If you need to customize your env, take a look at `secrets.ts` file
-4. Separate routes and functions into routers, controllers, services folders
+3. Separate routes and functions into routers, controllers, services folders

 <br />

 ## `client` folder

 1. Create a `.env` file in the root directory if you need to store secret data
-2. You can complete your project using SASS, CSS, or other styling libraries
+2. You can complete your project using CSS, or other styling libraries

 <br />